October Property Tax Deadlines by State: What's Due This Month

 Frequently Asked Questions

 October brings the New Jersey Tax Court filing deadline (October 1), Alabama assessment notices and appeals, Oregon assessment notices, and several major payment deadlines.
 Florida VAB hearings begin this month.
-California's appeal window remains open through November 30.
+California's appeal window remains open.

 What to Do in October?